Empowering women to protect the Earth.

 WEA has implemented 125 women’s environmental and entrepreneurship projects in 18 countries – training, funding, and catalyzing 5,000 women to advance safe water, clean energy, regenerative farming, women’s land rights, and more.
 WEA’s model creates cascading benefits – to date, WEA leaders have equipped over a million more people with life-giving environmental solutions.
 These leaders are winning political positions, expanding economic opportunities for women and girls, and receiving national and global recognition.

 WEA’s vision is that the women worldwide who are safeguarding a thriving home for all of us, are never alone, and that they have what they need—not only to survive but to thrive.

 A vibrant grid of micro-networks has been built by women over years and across borders to guard and nourish our earth.
 Community by community, women step forward to defend forests from being stripped bare, prevent children from dying of waterborne illness, and uphold cultural fabric in the face of violence and exploitation.
 WEA lights this grid of connectivity.

 Our mission is to equip women with the skills and tools they need to protect our earth and strengthen communities from the inside out.
 We work with leaders who build up other leaders.
 One becomes two, two become four, four become eight, and millions.

 How We Do This

-With local leadership guiding each WEA project, we design capacity-building trainings where women access skills and tools in appropriate technology, entrepreneurship, and advocacy.
+WEA designs capacity-building trainings where women access skills and tools in appropriate technology, entrepreneurship, and advocacy.
 They gain seed funding, mentorship, and a global alliance.
-With these resources in hand, participants go on to launch their own environmental projects and teach others to do the same.
+With these resources in hand, participants go on to launch and scale their environmental projects and teach others to do the same.